-Since the ES8 results are ERBE-like, one validation study sought to compare the CERES-TRMM radiances to the historical ERBE-ERBS radiances from a decade earlier.
-This was done by averaging radiances over the tropics (±20° latitude) and comparing this Tropical Mean (TM) for ERBS and TRMM.
+Another validation study sought to compare the CERES-TRMM Tropical Mean (TM) LW radiances to the historical ERBE-ERBS radiances.
 The most direct comparison is to restrict the TM to longwave radiance at night over an ocean background for all cloud conditions.
 This TM was selected to minimize the diurnal effect.
 Moreover, the data were restricted to nadir to eliminate angular variations.
 The monthly TM for ERBS was found to be fairly stable with a monthly standard deviation of 0.5% over the 60 months of ERBS data.
-The TRMM TM from January to August 1998 was compared to the ERBS TM and found to be higher by about 2%.
+The TRMM TM from January to August 1998 was compared to the ERBS TM and found to be higher by about 2.2%.
 Some of this difference was definitely caused by El Niño.
-However, by August 1998 El Niño had considerably subsided and the TRMM TM was still 1.5% higher than the ERBS TM.
+However, by August 1998 El Niño had considerably subsided and the TRMM TM was still 1.7% higher than the ERBS TM.
 This finding does not necessarily invalidate the CERES longwave radiance at night.
 The difference could lie with the ERBS radiances or possibly changing climate conditions.

-The only direct tie between the ERBE and CERES radiances is the ERBS wide-field-of-view (WFOV) non-scanning radiometer that has been operational from 1984 through August 1998 and is still operational.
+The only direct tie between the ERBE and CERES radiances is the ERBS wide field-of-view (WFOV) non-scanning radiometer that has been operational from 1984 through August 1998 and is still operational.
 Preliminary results seem to support the TM findings that longwave radiance at night is higher for TRMM than for ERBS.
 The WFOV results also imply that the longwave in the tropics has increased over the decade.